Essay guidelines

 What is the author’s intended audience?

-The tone and language of the essay (US or UK English) can be a clue for you.
+The tone and language can be a clue for you.
 For example, if the author uses advanced vocabulary and technical theories, the text is intended for knowledgeable audiences.

 -